 In your negotiations with your partner in regard to property issues and children, it would be beneficial to seek legal advice from a solicitor who specializes in Family Law so that you are empowered and have knowledge of what is achievable in reaching a settlement.

-If you can resolve such matters, then the agreement can be formalised in a manner which I have mentioned.
-Your legal adviser can assist you in drafting the necessary documents to formalise any agreement reached.
+If you can resolve such matters, then the agreement can be formalized in the manner which I have mentioned.
+Your legal adviser can assist you in drafting the necessary documents to formalize any agreement reached.

 For Collaborative Practice to be successful, the solicitors engaged must be trained in this form of dispute resolution, a different mindset to the normal practice of Family Law.
 The collaborative lawyers are trained to work together with both you and your partner to reach an amicable settlement that you can both live with and which best suits your needs.